folio-org/platform-complete/README.md

 ### Regression tests

-Integration tests for the entire platform and its apps can be run with the "test-regression" script.
-This will invoke both cross-module tests defined in this platform's repository as well as all integration tests defined for the individual apps.
+Regression tests for the entire platform and its apps can be run with the "test-regression" script.
+This will invoke both cross-module tests defined in this platform's repository as well as all tests defined for the individual apps.

 ```
 $ yarn test-regression --url http://folio-testing.aws.indexdata.com/